 CLUBS AND ORGANIZATIONS

 Wayne County Public Schools recognizes the importance of activities above and beyond what is taught in the classroom.
 Participating in a club or organization opens the door to building new friendships, enhancing each student’s academic life, and exploring career opportunities.
 As an active member, a student learns important teamwork, leadership and management skills when participating in a variety of programs and service projects.
 Schools across Wayne County offer a multitude of extracurricular offerings, and students are encouraged to participate in clubs and organizations that cover a wide variety of interests.
+Per Board Policy, parental permission is required to be a member of a club or organization.
 Note: Many clubs, organizations and honor societies have academic criteria that must be met in order to participate.

 ENGLISH AS A SECOND LANGAGE